 You are allowed to pack certain types of knives and pocket knives in your checked baggage but these cannot be brought on as carry-ons.

 The only types of knives that are allowed as carry-ons or plastic or round pleated butter knives.

 It’s good to remember the rule of thumb that you are generally prohibited from traveling with any sharp objects in your carry-on baggage.

 You can actually get hit with a pretty hefty fine if you are caught with certain band objects that fall in the category below:

 Axes and hatchets; bows and/or arrows; ice axes and ice picks; knives with blades that open automatically (such as switchblades); knives with blades that open via gravity (such as butterfly knives); any double-edge knives or daggers; meat cleavers; sabers; swords; and machetes throwing stars

 They allow you to bring disposable razors and also electric razors onboard so you should have plenty of options for staying on top of your shaving regime when traveling (no excuses for looking scraggly on the road)!

-Daniel Gillaspia is the Founder of UponArriving.com and creator of the digital smart wallet, WalletFlo.
-He is a former attorney turned full-time credit card rewards/travel expert and has earned and redeemed millions of miles to travel the globe.
-His content has been featured in major publications such as National Geographic, Smithsonian Magazine, Forbes, CNBC, US News, and Business Insider.
+Daniel Gillaspia is the Founder of UponArriving.com and creator of the credit card app, WalletFlo.
+He is a former attorney turned full-time travel expert covering destinations along with TSA, airline, and hotel policies.
+Since 2014, his content has been featured in major publications such as National Geographic, Smithsonian Magazine, Forbes, CNBC, US News, and Business Insider.
 Find his full bio here.